-Southwest passengers grabbed woman nearly sucked out of plane's window
+Southwest passenger died after shattered window nearly sucked her out

 Nurse performs CPR

+After trying to pull the woman back for several minutes, a man in a cowboy hat and a second man finally got her back in her seat, Serafini said.

-Passengers finally got the woman back in her seat and a nurse aboard the flight volunteered to perform CPR.
+A nurse aboard the flight volunteered to perform CPR.

 "I went back and we started CPR on the lady, which we continued for about 20 minutes.
 We were still doing CPR when the plane landed," said nurse Peggy Williams.
 "We made every effort that we could possibly make to save this woman's life."